State Authorization Regulations

 If you answered yes to both questions, the following state authorization information applies to you.

-Under federal law, an institution of higher education must be authorized by each state in which it offers distance education.
+Due to amendments to the Higher Education Act of 1965 along with applicable consumer protection laws in each state, an institution of higher education must be authorized by regulatory bodies in each state in which it offers distance education.
 This includes both online education and experiential placements, such as internships and clinical rotations.

-In order to meet this requirement, UNM joined the State Authorization Reciprocity Agreements (SARA) in 2015.
-SARA is a voluntary agreement between states and approved institutions that allows universities to offer online education in participating states without having to go through a separate approval process.
-This reduces costs to both institutions and students, as well as standardizing the criteria for distance education authorization across the country.
+To work towards authorization in each state, UNM joined the State Authorization Reciprocity Agreements (SARA) in 2015.
+SARA is a voluntary agreement between states and approved institutions, which allows universities to offer online education in participating states without having to go through a separate approval process.
+This reduces costs to both institutions and students, while also standardizing the criteria for distance education authorization across the country.

-UNM is working to comply with these changes and will provide up-to-date information as it becomes available.
+UNM is working to comply with individual state changes and will provide up-to-date information as it becomes available.
 See our current status in each state, including program availability, on our Authorization Map.